denzelrenner/LIFE4136-Group1-Rotation2/README.md

    ```

 ## Movie Generation
 We also want to have a short video showing some of our protein molecules rotating over time.
 The logic behind this is the same as with a flipbook.
 Over 360 degrees, we will rotate the protein molecule by 1 degree across a given axis, and take a picture after each rotation.
-Combining those together will make a movie.
-This can be accomplished by running the scripts below: You will have to open a new pymol window
+Combining those individuals together will make a movie.
+This can be accomplished by running the scripts below:

 ### g46214
+You will have to open a new PyMol window and then run the commands below

 ### Tetraploids:
 ```bash